(last updated 2021-10-14)

 [Yuán] Shào sent his chief General Yán Liáng to attack Administrator of Dōng prefecture Liú Yán at Báimǎ, and Excellency Cáo sent Zhāng Liáo and Yǔ as the vanguard to attack him.
 Yǔ saw [Yán] Liáng’s banner and chariot canopy, urged his horse onward and stabbed Liáng in the midst of the army, chopped off the head and returned, and among all of Shào’s officers none could stop him, and so the siege of Báimǎ was relieved.
 Excellency Cáo at once memorialized to give Yǔ fief as Marquis of Hànshòu precinct.

-Before this, Excellency Cáo valued Yǔ’s conduct, but observed that he had no intention of staying long, so he said to Zhāng Liáo: “Use your good relations and ask him.”
+Before this, Excellency Cáo valued Yǔ’s conduct as a man, but observed that he had no intention of staying long, so he said to Zhāng Liáo: “Use your good relations and ask him.”
 Later Liáo asked Yǔ, and Yǔ sighed and said: “I am deeply aware that Excellency Cáo has treated me generously, but I have received General Liú’s generous favor, and have sworn to die with him, and cannot turn my back on him.
 In the end I cannot stay, so I will establish a great service to repay Excellency Cáo and then go.”
 Liáo reported Yǔ’s words to Excellency Cáo, and Excellency Cáo accepted this.
 (1)

-- Fùzǐ states: Liáo wished to inform Tàizǔ [Cáo Cāo] but feared Tàizǔ would kill Yǔ, but to not inform was not the way to treat one’s master, so he sighed and said: “Lord [Cáo] is like master and father.
+- Fùzǐ states: Liáo wished to inform Tàizǔ [Cáo Cāo] but feared Tàizǔ would kill Yǔ, but to not inform was not the way to treat one’s master, so he sighed and said: “Excellency [Cáo] is like a lord and father.
 Yǔ is like a brother and that is all.”
 Therefore he informed him [Cáo Cāo].
 Tàizǔ said: “To serve one’s master without forgetting one’s origins is to be a righteous hero Under Heaven.
 When do you judge he will go?”
 Liáo said: “Yǔ has received your favor, and will certainly establish a service to repay you and afterward go.”

 When Yǔ killed Yán Liáng, Excellency Cáo knew he would certainly go, and increased his gifts and rewards.
 Yǔ sealed all he was given, sent a letter to take his leave, and fled to Xiān-zhǔ in Yuán [Shào’s] army.
 Those around wished to pursue him, but Excellency Cáo said: “Each has their own master.
 Do not pursue.”
 (2)